 Marital property, on the other hand, is all property that was earned or acquired during the marriage, regardless of the name attached to that particular property.
 This includes pension and retirement plans; a 401K plan may be in one spouse’s name, but the state may not agree that it should all go to that spouse.
 As stated above, marital property is not necessarily divided evenly, but what is deemed to be equitable or most fair.
 The judge presiding over your divorce case must be made aware of all property and debt owned by each spouse; no assets should ever be hidden.

-Equitable property division in divorce requires classification of separate vs. marital property.
+Equitable property division in a divorce requires classification of separate vs. marital property.
 Simply stated, anything an individual spouse owned prior to the date of marriage that has not been commingled remains separate property.
 Anything acquired or contracted during the marriage is presumed marital property and therefore is subject to division between the spouses.
 This can include retirement funds, 401(k)s, cars, the family house and other marital assets.

 Many couples don’t realize that debt is also marital property.
 If you and your spouse accumulated significant debt during your marriage, you’ll also need to divide it up — using New York’s equitable distribution policies.

 The first step in any property distribution is identifying exactly which assets are marital and separate property.
 Each spouse will need to make a series of financial disclosures to the court and their spouse’s attorney.
 If you have questions about these disclosures or anticipate a dispute about an asset’s classification as either marital or separate property, contact one of our Albany property division lawyers immediately.